mikey.bike . archive . other writings . lists . about

 First, let’s define some dummy datatypes to work with.
 The timestamp

-types will just be wrappers around String
+types will just be wrappers around String; we won’t actually do any

 real conversion.
 For now, we’re just interested in the types.